 Dr Sai was president of IPPF from 1989 to 1995; was recipient of the UN Population Award in 1993, and has received many awards and honours for his work in population, reproductive health and nutrition.
 These include honorary doctorates from Tufts University in the USA, and the University of Ghana, Legon.
-He has also been accorded the Honorary Fellowship of the American College of Obstetricians and Gynecologists and the Royal College of Obstetricians and Gynecologists, UK, for his promotion of women's health and rights.
+He has also been accorded the Honorary Fellowship of the American College of Obstetricians and Gynaecologists and the Royal College of Obstetricians and Gynaecologists, UK, for his promotion of women’s health and rights

 Dr. Sai is supposed to be retired now but he is as involved as ever, nationally, as advisor to the Government of Ghana on Reproductive Health and HIV/AIDS issues; and internationally in the promotion of the ICPD Agenda.
 He is an external director of the Bank of Ghana (the central bank) and a member of the board of directors of several US NGOs working in Sexual and Reproductive Health.

 He has published quite extensively on an array of health issues; latterly dwelling on the ethical issues in the Sexual and Reproductive Health field.
 His most recent books are:

 “Adam and Eve and the Serpent”, dealing with the inequalities and the difficulties faced by African Women; and “Fred Sai Speaks Out” which is a collection of essays on his views of the reproductive health field.
 This includes a letter to the late Pope asking for a reconsideration of the Vatican’s anti-contraception and family planning stand.

 Source: University Programs and Events Planning Resources, June 2006